Before improving the quality of your data, you should profile your data.

 |Sum Squared Of Format Frequency||The sum of the square of frequency of occurrence of each format pattern of values in the column.|

-One aspect of Data Studio's profiling process is to generate a format pattern for each value.
-The format patterns can then be used to carry out tasks like:
+One aspect of Data Studio's profiling process is to generate a format pattern (and simple format pattern) for each value replacing any letter with 'A' or number with '9'.
+These format patterns can then be used to carry out tasks like: